Frequently Asked Questions

 • Trait concept dissections - In conceptual terms, an observed "trait" may be a result of mixture of multiple information, such as a body part measurement with given time, duration, biological stage, anatomical dissection, and/or instrument.
 Usually we can them "complex trait".
 Complex traits can usually be dissected to several parts by its basic representation and its extended representation of objects.

-A trait term may be “modified” by a property, or “descriptor”, such as an experimental or environmental factor, to produce an extended version of the trait term as a new term.
+A trait term may be “modified” by a property, or “descriptor” ("qualifiers" in some cases) such as an experimental or environmental factor, to produce an extended version of the trait term as a new term.
 Examples of such extensions are intramuscular fat content (IMF) measured in different muscles (e.g., gluteus medius, longissimus) or using different methods (e.g., ultrasound, petroleum ether extraction); or milk yield (MY) measured daily or over the entire lactation period, or compared between the first and second lactations.
 For these examples, IMF and MY are the base trait, the additional properties are modifiers, and the extended names of the base traits plus modifers are trait variants.
 In order to compartmentalize the modifier terms for a controlled list, we introduced quantifiers to further define the use of a modifier.
-This effectively partitioned the “modifiers” used previously in "sibling traits" into two parts: modifiers and quantifiers.
+This effectively partitioned the “modifiers” used previously in "sibling traits" into two parts: modifiers and quantifiers (REF).

 complex trait=base trait + modifiers + qualifiers